 It’s obvious right?
 This one is the most important task.
 Unfortunately, not necessarily.
 If you never really agree with your team what the most important tasks are, how can you be sure you have the same opinion?

 It’s important to communicate to your team what is important, who should do it and when it should be done.
 This is just the starting point for a high performing team.

 Note that your team may be resistant to this.
 Particularly if they are used to playing “choose your own adventure” (as a colleague once put it).
 Sometimes team members like distractions because they provide variety in their day.
 Variety is good for motivation, but you need to make sure that the variety is built into your process, not just from unexpected distractions.

-Keep your team focused on the important tasks by understanding where work comes from
+Build a high performing team by understanding where work comes from

 I’ve led some teams where work comes from many different places.
 Not all of them were expected.
 Some of them were right out of left field.
 Some came from people I’d never even heard of.